gchilton1102/Pipeline_Project/README.md

 # Pipeline Project
-This pipeline is structured to compare HCMV transcriptomes 2 and 6 days post infection (dpi) and assemble the genome based on the given transcriptomes.
+This is a python-based pipeline that is structured to compare HCMV transcriptomes 2 and 6 days post infection (dpi) and assemble the genome based on the given transcriptomes.

 ## Getting Started
 ### You will need the following dependencies:

+    If you do not already have Python installed, follow the instructions on this page: https://www.python.org/downloads/

+- The following libraries are part of the standard library of python version 2.7 or later:

     argparse

     sys